MartinR2345/EndtoEndCybersecurityProgram-/README.md

 <p align="center">
  <strong>Step Seven: Conduct the Current State Cybersecurity Assessment (Baseline Assessment) </strong> <br/>

-This is where I changed viewpoints.
-From step 1 to step 6, I basically created everything I needed for this fictional company to exist.
-Now in step 7, the idea is:
+I assumed the role of an external Cybersecurity Consultant hired by AI Driven.

- <strong>"Pretend I was hired as a cybersecurity consultant.
-I interviewed executives, IT administrators, developers, HR, and other stakeholders.
-I reviewed documentation, asked questions, and took notes.
-Those notes became my Current State Assessment.”</strong>
+I conducted interviews with key stakeholders, including executive leadership, the IT Manager, Cloud Administrator, HR, and other personnel.
+I also reveiwed available documentation and documented my observations about the organizations's current cybersecurity environment.

-This baseline is not the future state but it represents what currently exists, what currently works, what is missing, and what is partially implemented.
+This baseline represents what currently exists, what currently works, what is missing, and what is partially implemented.
+These observations became the evidence used during the next step.

 <p align="center">
   <img src="https://i.imgur.com/A6iN4pC.png" height="50%" width="60%" alt="SaveRecords"/>